ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Royal Wedding In Punakha

-His majesty the King received the Dar Na Nga, an arrangement of silk scarves in the five auspicious colours, representing the five elements.
+His majesty the King received the Dar Na Nga, an arrangement of silk scarves in the five auspicious colors, representing the five elements.
 The Fourth Druk Gyalpo received the Dar Na Nga for the royal bride from Machhen and bestowed the silk scarves on her in the antechamber.

 After receiving empowerment from the Zhabdrung Machhen, the sacred nuptial ceremony was performed.
-Je Khenpo initiated to chant sutras, Ngoe drup Langwa and offered Tashi lekdar.
-The representatives of government and the people offered the Mendrey, Ku, Sung, Thud and Thrinley (mandala, body, speech, mind, qualities and deeds), Tashi Ze-gye (eight auspicious articles), Gyal Sid Naduen(symbols of the universal emperor) and Tashi Tagye (eight auspicious symbols) to their Majesties the King and Queen.
+Je Khenpo initiated the chanting of sutras and Ngoe Drup Langwa and offered Tashi Lekdar.
+The representatives of the government and the people offered the Mendrey, Ku, Sung, Thud and Thrinley (mandala, body, speech, mind, qualities, and deeds), Tashi Ze-gye (eight auspicious articles), Gyal Sid Naduen (symbols of the universal emperor), and Tashi Tagye (eight auspicious symbols) to their Majesties the King and Queen.

 Palden Drukpa Gyello!!